operolabs/browserstation/README.md

 Before starting major work, please [check open issues](https://github.com/operolabs/browserstation/issues), or [open a new issue](https://github.com/operolabs/browserstation/issues/new) to discuss ideas or bugs.

+If you spot a bug, make sure to create an issue describing the bug in its entirety (including any terminal outputs) such that we can easily recreate your bug.

 Thank you for helping improve Browserstation!

 ## License